slackhq/circuit/docs/code-gen.md

 ## Usage

-The primary entry point is the `CircuitInject` annotation.
+The primary entry point is the `CircuitPresenter` and `CircuitUi` annotations.

-This annotation is used to mark a UI or presenter class or function for code generation.
+These annotations are used to mark a UI or presenter class or function for code generation.
 When annotated, the type's corresponding factory will be generated and keyed with the defined `screen`.

 The generated factories are then contributed to Anvil via `ContributesMultibinding` and scoped